albertocasagrande99/Noiseprint_baseline/README.md

 python3 test.py -c dimension_squared_crop_size
 ```

-The noiseprints of the cameras are saved in the `noiseprints` directory, while the charts showing the performance of the method are saved in the `plot` folder.
+The noiseprints of the cameras are saved in the `noiseprints` directory, while the charts showing the performance of the method are saved in the `plots` folder.

 ## How it works :gear:
 ### Training